 Remember to take off your shoes before entering the mosque.
 Ensure that you are clothed to cover your arms and legs.
 Also cover your head.

 The Mahabat Khan Mosque is located on the narrow street of Andarshar Bazaar, inside the Peshawar City.
 To get there, either take the Kachairy Road to Chowk Yadgar, park there and walk west 150 meters into the Bazaar; or park diagonally across the southeast end of Balahisar Fort on Hakim Ullah Jan Road, and walk up the alley of Andarshar Bazaar.
 The mosque is at the highest point on the street.
+Bab-e-Khyber & Jamrud Fort Bab-e-Khyber.
+The Khyber Gate was built in 1964, at the mouth of the Khyber Pass, where the Jamrud Fort is also located.
+Once way-out of the city, today Peshawar extends through the Hayatabad bazaar, that threatens to en-gulf the Bab-e-Khyber.
+Jamrud Fort

 A well-known Sikh General Sardar Hari Singh Nalwa, proposed the construction of a big fort at Jamrud (originally Fattagarh) in 1836, in order to strengthen the base for further advances through the formidable defile.
 It is at the southern end of the Khyber Pass, where the Khyber gate stands across the road today.
 Construction was approved the following year and Hari Singh built a mud fort in an unbelievably short time of 54 days.
 However, Amir Muhammad Khan of Kabul (Afghanistan) sensed danger and attacked it in early 1837, he defeated the Sikhs and returned to Kabul.
 In April 1837, the local tribesmen followed suit and attacked the fort, killing Hari Singh.